9

 BMW 3 Series Touring rear quarter

-The keen-eyed among you might realise that the BMW 3 Series Touring scores less than the BMW 3 Series saloon we road tested.
-It was tempting to dish out another full-mark ranking, it’s true, but we couldn’t quite shift the nagging feeling that with its excellence comes a penalty that should cost it just half a star.
+It was tempting to dish out another full-mark ranking for the Touring, it’s true, but we couldn’t quite shift the nagging feeling that with its excellence comes a penalty that should cost it just half a star.

-That penalty is what seems like the necessity to increase the list price from a not-unreasonable £37,200 to a figure well above £40,000 in order to get the optimum driving experience.
-That should not, however, detract from the rare brilliance of this car’s powertrain, whose performance and economy are of the highest order.
+That penalty is what seemed like the necessity to increase the list price from a not-unreasonable £37,200 to a figure well above £40,000 in order to get the optimum driving experience.

 This car's powertrain really is worth the extra outlay over the 320d

-But overall the BMW Touring is starting to show its age amongst youthful rivals and hence another reason for not amassing the full complement of stars.
-Both the Audi A4 Avant and Mercedes-Benz C-Class Estate lack the driving allure that the BMW gives but counters with larger loading space, better refinement and ride, but also excel on the luxury and safety equipment fronts.
+But overall the BMW Touring was starting to show its age amongst youthful rivals and hence another reason for not amassing the full complement of stars.